ibehren1/fw-gui/README.md

 FW-GUI code is created and tested with VyOS 1.4 LTS (Sagitta).

-Given the [situation](https://blog.vyos.io/community-contributors-userbase-and-lts-builds) with VyOS project removing the access to the packages repo required to build custom images of VyOS 1.4 in April of 2024, I recommend building custom images via Jenkins as documented here:  https://github.com/dd010101/vyos-jenkins
+Given the [situation](https://blog.vyos.io/community-contributors-userbase-and-lts-builds) with VyOS project removing the access to the packages repo required to build custom images of VyOS 1.4 in April 2024, I recommend building custom images via Jenkins as documented here:  https://github.com/dd010101/vyos-jenkins

 Support for [VyOS Stream](https://blog.vyos.io/introducing-vyos-stream) **_may be_** considered in the future.

 Support of VyOS rolling (current) is unlikely due to the unstable nature of the command line syntax.